Free Hyperboloidal Evolution of the Einstein-Maxwell-Klein-Gordon System: Conclusions

 The takeaway message is that the Einstein-Maxwell-Klein-Gordon system has been implemented with success on hyperboloidal slices, in spherical symmetry.
 This was done using the BSSN/conformal Z4 formalism for the EFEs, together with the prescription in \cite{bona_elements_2009} for Maxwell's equations.
 An adapted Lorenz gauge was found to regularize the electromagnetic potentials at \scrip, and we made sure that all evolution quantities were finite and well-behaved everywhere in the domain.
 To the best of our knowledge, these are the first hyperboloidal evolutions including electric and changed scalar fields with the BSSN/Z4 formulations.

 Here we showcase the capabilities of our implementation, by presenting evolutions of a charged complex scalar field perturbing a regular spacetime and one including a charged black hole.
 We have also shown a successful collapse of the scalar field into a RN BH in hyperboloidal slices.
 All of these results were accompanied by convergence tests to show reliability of the results.
-In a companion paper \cite{resultspaper} we will exploit our access to future null infinity to study the behaviour of the scalar field there in the full nonlinear regime.

-This implementation of the Einstein-Maxwell-Klein-Gordon system opens the door to other physically interesting scenarios while allowing access to null infinity.
+In a companion paper \cite{resultspaper} we will exploit our access to future null infinity to study the behaviour of the scalar field there in the fully nonlinear regime.
+The hyperboloidal approach can also be applied to other systems of equations, such as the Klein-Gordon-Zakharov, as treated mathematically in~\cite{Dong_2021}, or the Klein-Gordon-Dirac systems.
+The main suitability condition is that the evolved fields fall off fast enough towards null infinity.
+Our implementation of the Einstein-Maxwell-Klein-Gordon system opens the door to other physically interesting scenarios while allowing access to null infinity.
 This is relevant for the weak cosmic censorship conjecture \cite{1969NCimR...1..252P} if exploring collapsing (charged or uncharged) spacetimes close to the threshold of criticallity.
 Extensions to boson stars would only require the addition of a massive term in the KG equation.
 This however needs to be done carefully, because the massive term does not fall off with the appropriate rate at \scrip \cite{Gautam:2021ilg}.
 Also very relevant is to expand beyond spherical symmetry (currently ongoing work for the hyperboloidal approach), and include magnetic fields, which, in nature, seem to have more influence in the BH's dynamics.
 The Gertsenshtein effect \cite{gertsenshtein1961wave}, the conversion between electromagnetic and gravitational waves and viceversa, is also worth looking into.